GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/6_Predictions.md

 # plot(mask, xlim = c(-26.6, -26.2), ylim = c(-57.9, -57.7), col=viridis(100))
 ```

-Make a raster for the distance from colony for Saunders.
+### Make a raster for the distance from colony for Saunders

 ``` r
 colony_lat<- -57.808